Agentless migration of VMware VMs

 Clean up resources

-Migrate to a cloud server image
+Migrate to an image

 Manually release the intermediate instance.